HrafnSognir/Taake_learns_to_C/C_Style_Guide.md

 ### **_Build:_**

-Use strict compiler flags.
+You should use strict compiler flags.

 ```
 -Wall -Wextra -Werror
 ```

-During development, treat warnings as errors.
+During development, you can treat warnings as errors.

 ```
 -Werror